-Both products are highly competent, but if there has to be only one winner, I’ll go with the Rokit 6 for its true sound and mixing and mastering utility.
+Both products are highly competent, but if there has to be only one winner, we’ll go with the Rokit 6 for its true sound and mixing and mastering utility.

-However, I’ll discuss KRK Rokit 5 vs 6 in terms of which is best for which situation.
+However, we’ll discuss KRK Rokit 5 and 6 in terms of which is best for which situation.

 KRK’s Rokit 5 is one of its most popular studio monitors.
 It’s a monitor that features a 5-inch 2-way studio monitor for your listening and mixing/mastering.